 But you can make a difference by choosing to donate your locks.
 "Hair donation gives people the chance of a free, high-quality, natural hair wig for free," Brooke Shaw, Editor-In-Chief of Hairstyle On Point said.
 "Hair donation can help someone regain confidence and restore emotional balance."

-Whether you're making the chop for charity or snipping your locks because they're driving you mad, here's everything you need to know about where to donate hair.
+Whether you're making the chop for charity or are just ready for a big change, VEGAMOUR has compiled everything you need to know about where to donate hair.

 How to Donate Your Hair